weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementEviction.md

     type: Valid
 ```

-> **Note:** The user can find the corresponding `ClusterResourceBinding` object by listing all `ClusterResourceBinding`
-> objects for the `ClusterResourcePlacement` object
+> Note: List bindings for the placement to locate the correct one:
 > ```
 > kubectl get rb -l kubernetes-fleet.io/parent-CRP=<CRPName>
 > ```
 > The `ClusterResourceBinding` object name is formatted as `<CRPName>-<ClusterName>-randomsuffix`

-In this case the Eviction object reached a terminal state, its status has `Valid` condition set to `False`, because the
-`ClusterResourceBinding` object or Placement for target cluster is not found.
-The user should verify to see if the
-`ClusterResourcePlacement` object is propagating resources to the target cluster,
+Here `Valid=False` because the binding or placement for the target cluster is missing.
+Verify whether resources are actually being propagated:

 - If yes, the next step is to check if the `ClusterResourceBinding` object is present for the target cluster or why it
 was not created and try to create an eviction object once `ClusterResourceBinding` is created.
 - If no, the cluster is not picked by the scheduler and hence no need to retry eviction.

-### Multiple CRB is present
+### Multiple bindings present

-Example status with multiple `CRB` objects:
+Example status with multiple bindings:
 ```
 status:
   conditions: